Ghost-chu/SimpleReloadLib/README.md

 ## Introduce
 SimpleReloadLib used to be a part of QuickShop-Reremake.
 But it really easy to use and powerful, so I made it to a standalone lib.
 You can insert to any Java project including Bukkit, Paper, BungeeCord, Forge, Fabric etc.
-This lib already used in QuickShop-Reremake over 1 year and no erros found.
+This lib already used in QuickShop-Reremake over 1 year and no errors found.

 ## Features
 * Reloading mechanism based on registration order, no need to worry about reload order。